You can purchase the 2020 Calendar for Locust’s 150th birthday from me ($7) at my home or I can ship one to you.

 My friend, Kim Linker, knows I love vintage items.
 Especially clothing.
 A couple of years ago, she gave me a bag full of old, handmade dresses from the 1940s-1960s.
 They were lovely and after I went through them, I put them in the attic to do something with- someday.

-Earlier this year, my 15 year old daughter was rummaging through the attic and happened upon that bag.
+Earlier this year, my 15-year-old daughter was rummaging through the attic and happened upon that bag.
 She brought it down and went through it in my bedroom, found one she liked and wore it to a club meeting.
-Everyone thought the dress was so pretty and special becuase it was vintage.
-Later that day as I was packing up the bag to once again take it upstairs, I got the idea that it would be fun to do a photo shoot at our old farmhouse, wearing the dressses.
-I had to twist her arm to do it, but the next day we washed and ironed 10 of them and wore them for a photo shoot.
+Everyone thought the dress was so pretty and special because it was vintage.
+Later that day as I was packing up the bag to once again take it upstairs, I got the idea that it would be fun to do a photoshoot at our old farmhouse, wearing the dresses.
+I had to twist her arm to do it, but the next day we washed and ironed 10 of them and wore them for a photoshoot.

 That ladies suggestion is where the idea for the Locust Calendar was born!

-Knowing that Locust would be celebrating their 150th birthday in September, I had the idea to gather local folks from the area and have them wear the dresses, while doing old timey things.
-I imagined the photos being artifully and tastefully cultivated, then featured in a calendar to commemorate the event.
+Knowing that Locust would be celebrating their 150th birthday in September, I had the idea to gather local folks from the area and have them wear the dresses while doing old-timey things.
+I imagined the photos being artfully and tastefully cultivated, then featured in a calendar to commemorate the event.

 The first person I called was Judy Talley; her childhood home sits behind her quilt shop and I thought it would make the perfect backdrop for a photo of her and her grandchildren.
 When Judy quickly said “I love it, yes!
 I’ll do it!”
 I knew I might be on to something beautiful!

 In order to make a project like this come together as smoothly as this one did, you have to have some help.